sebastianBoehringer/KeycloakPluginConfluence/README.md

 Also if you are looking for actual support please investigate the marketplace for your needs.
 There should be way better options available to you than using this plugin

 #Disclaimer
 Currently this plugin does not support SLO.
-So CONFLUENCE will not react to the logouts in other applications.
+So CONFLUENCE will not react to logouts in other applications.
 Also logout request initiated by the Keycloakserver do not have any effect on the logged in user at all.
-But you can still login to CONFLUENCE in an "old school" style by appending the parameter "noSSO" to the URL when accessing CONFLUENCE for the first time in a browser session
+But you can still login to CONFLUENCE in an "old school" style by appending the parameter "noSSO" to the URL when accessing CONFLUENCE for the first time in a browser session If you authenticate with Keycloak, Confluence *will not* update statistics like latest login.

 #Getting this plugin running
 1. Make sure keycloak is running on localhost:8180.
 You can get that done via docker or just by downloading and unziping the official [distribution](https://www.keycloak.org/downloads.html)